surreylabs/tomghuang.github.io/_posts/2015-07-12-how-to-implement-a-console-type-application-in-qt5.markdown

 You can download the sample project from my [Github repository](https://github.com/tomghuang/qt5-console-example).

-### A Console-Type Application without the Event Loop
+### A Console-Type Application with the Event Loop

 If you need the event loop in your console-type application, you can use the following `main.cpp` as the starting point: